AlexanderGomes/CMU-Disk-Oriented-Storage-Manager/README.md

 ### Replacer

 The Replacer component is responsible for managing the replacement strategy within the buffer pool.
-It determines which pages should be evicted from memory when additional space is required, I chose to use the LRU-K algorithm taking into consideration both past access timestamps and the frequency of pages.
+It determines which pages should be evicted from memory when additional space is required, I chose to use the LRU-K algorithm taking into consideration both past access timestamps and the frequency of page accesses.

 ### Disk Manager